Weather forecasting: Severe weather alerts and advisories

-A major part of modern weather forecasting is the severe weather alerts and advisories that the national weather services issue in the case that severe or hazardous weather is expected.
+A major part of modern weather forecasting is the severe weather alerts and advisories that the national weather services issue in case severe or hazardous weather is expected.
 This is done to protect life and property.
 Some of the most commonly known of severe weather advisories are the severe thunderstorm and tornado warning, as well as the severe thunderstorm and tornado watch.
 Other forms of these advisories include winter weather, high wind, flood, tropical cyclone, and fog.
-Severe weather advisories and alerts are broadcast through the media, including radio, using emergency systems as the Emergency Alert System, which break into regular programming.
+Severe weather advisories and alerts are broadcast through the media, including radio, using emergency systems such as the Emergency Alert System, which break into regular programming.

 Low temperature forecast

 The low temperature forecast for the current day is calculated using the lowest temperature found between 7 pm that evening through 7 am the following morning.
 So, in short, today's forecasted low is most likely tomorrow's low temperature.